Skip to Content

 1. Refer to the Texas State Travel Office website for university guidelines regarding travel.

 1. Application or Award Acceptance – A sponsored program is not operational until the university has officially accepted it.
-PIs are generally not authorized to enter into any agreements on behalf of the university (see UPPS No. 03.04.02, Contracting Authority and UPPS No. 03.04.04, Processing, Approving, and Executing Contracts, Purchases, and Agreements).
+PIs are generally not authorized to enter into any agreements on behalf of the university.
+(See UPPS No. 03.04.02, Contracting Authority, and UPPS No. 03.04.10, Contracts and Agreements.)

-2. A PI should not spend funds from a program until he or she establishes a university account.
+2. PIs should not spend funds from a program until their university accounts are established.
 Funds expended without authorization may result in personal liability for the PI.

 3. An account number may be established, on a provisional basis, prior to written confirmation of the award if Post Award deems that an award is imminent.
 A written confirmation from the PI, their department chair, school director, or dean identifying another account to be used if funding is not available must be received by Post Award prior to establishment of the account.